themaplelab/swan/README.md

 ## Get started

 For now, you will need to build the framework to use SWAN, but soon we will make a release available.
-You can play around much more with SWAN via the IDE configurations (see *IDE* section below).

-We've tested SWAN on macOS Big Sur Xcode 12 and Ubuntu 20.04.
-You need Xcode Command Line Tools installed if you are on macOS, or the latest Swift release if you are on Linux (see [this](https://linuxconfig.org/how-to-install-swift-on-ubuntu-20-04)).
+We have tested SWAN on macOS Big Sur Xcode 12 and Ubuntu 20.04.
+You need Xcode Command Line Tools installed for macOS, or the latest Swift release for Linux (see [this](https://linuxconfig.org/how-to-install-swift-on-ubuntu-20-04)).
 Anything involving "Xcode" will not work on Linux, but you should be able to build Swift Package Manager projects.

 ```
 git clone git@github.com:themaplelab/swan.git -b spds